likalium/kali-shell-on-your-linux/README.md

 ## Installation of zsh
 > if the shell you're using is already zsh, skip this step

-  - copy the command `sudo apt-get install zsh`
+  - copy the command `sudo apt install zsh`
   - enter your password
   - press "y" if asking
   - Congratulations, you've installed zsh on your computer!